ICR-SC/good-practice/docs/good/instructor/04_thursday.md

 # ggsave("results/top10_mutated_genes.png", plot = p, width = 8, height = 5)
 ```

+**MOVE to VIDEO 3**

+>If we uncomment out the Exaple usage section it will run through a test

 ---

 ## Part 3.5 (starts at 35 min, takes 10 min): Basic Testing